oracle-livelabs/security/accessgovernancee2e/environment-initialize/environment-initialize.md

-# Environment verification and Initialization
+# Verify environment and initialize

 ## Introduction